Christina Gough: International career

-2015–2017
+2015–2017: Early years

 Gough was first selected for the German national team even before her permanent move to Hamburg.
 In May 2015, she played for Germany in a three match bilateral series against Denmark in Husum, Denmark.
 In the second and third matches of that series, which were played in Twenty20 format, she top scored for Germany with 43 and 59*, respectively.

 The following season, in August 2016, Gough played a similarly prominent role in a 6-nations European Women's T20 tournament in Herning, Denmark.
 In Germany's first match, against France, she scored 29, but her team lost in a nail biting finish.
 Against Norway, in Germany's second match, Gough smashed a rapid 104* to guide the team to its then highest ever WT20 total of 184, and then took two wickets for 14 runs in 3.1 overs.
 Germany won the match by 126 runs.
 The next day, in Germany's fourth match, against Denmark, she opened the bowling with two wickets in her first two balls, and finished with three wickets for 10 runs in four overs.
 Germany also won that match, and at the end of the tournament was runner-up to France.

 In August 2017, Gough took the field for Germany in another European Women's T20 tournament, in Antwerp, Belgium.
 In Germany's second of two matches against Belgium, played on 3 August 2017, she and Anuradha Doddaballapur combined for an unbroken partnership of 85 for the fifth wicket, and also shared the top scoring honours with 42* apiece.
 In the second match between Germany and France, played on 4 August 2017, she made 44*, and shared with Deepika Anil in an unbroken partnership of 121 for the fourth wicket.